ikaro-souza/EShopMS/README.md

 Another benefit of creating multiple gateways, is that each one can service a specific client better, by focusing on the needs of that client.
 That can also be the reason for splitting gateways, which will come with the benefits listed above.

+### Reverse Proxy

+Is an application that runs on server "in front" of the backend server(s) to hide them from clients.
+It is called "reverse" because traditionally, a proxy in this context of client/server communication refers to an application that hides the client from the server, reverse proxies work the other way around.